Blow up analysis for Keller-Segel system: Introduction

 \item [(iii) Renormalized energy] If $N=1$, then $p_1= 0$.
 If $N\geq 2$, then the $N$-tuple $(p_1,\cdots, p_N)$ is a critical point of the renormalized energy

 \end{description} \end{thm}

-\begin{rmk} \begin{enumerate} \item In the converse direction, finite time blow up solutions with asymptotic behavior described as in this theorem have been constructed in Seki-Sugiyama-Vel\'{a}zquez \cite{Seki-Sugiyama-Velazquez} by using the matched asymptotics method. \item If $N=2$, critical points of $\mathcal{W}$ must be a symmetric pair, that is, $(-p,p)$ for some $p\in\R^2$. \item In many parabolic equations, self-similarity of blow up limits is established with the help of a monotonicity formula.
+\begin{rmk} \begin{enumerate} \item In the converse direction, finite time blow up solutions with asymptotic behavior described as in this theorem have been constructed in Seki-Sugiyama-Vel\'{a}zquez \cite{Seki-Sugiyama-Velazquez} by using the matched asymptotics method, see also the recent work of Collot et. al. \cite{Masmoudi2024}. \item If $N=2$, critical points of $\mathcal{W}$ must be a symmetric pair, that is, $(-p,p)$ for some $p\in\R^2$. \item In many parabolic equations, self-similarity of blow-up limits is established with the help of a monotonicity formula.
 However, in the above theorem, this is proved by using the facts that, the ODE system \eqref{dynamical law} (if there is no diffusion part) is the gradient flow of $W$, and the critical energy levels of $\mathcal{W}$ are discrete. \item In the renomarlized energy $\mathcal{W}$, the first term comes from a self-similar transformation.
 As explained in Remark \ref{rmk 1.1}, the second term comes from a renormalization of the free energy $\mathcal{F}$.

-\item Because blow up limits are obtained by a compactness argument, we do not know if the $N$-tuple $(p_1,\cdots, p_N)$ is unique. \end{enumerate} \end{rmk}
+\item Because blow-up limits are obtained by a compactness argument, we do not know if the $N$-tuple $(p_1,\cdots, p_N)$ is unique. \end{enumerate} \end{rmk}

 Most of these results are not new, cf. \cite[Theorem 14.2]{Suzuki1} or \cite[Chapter 1]{Suzuki3}.
 One main difference is the method of the proof.
 In \cite{Suzuki1} and \cite{Suzuki3}, Suzuki uses the self-similar transformation, i.e. by considering similarity variables